mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 0803 Chiauk A231557-G NI PO IM G
 The S'mrii ConSentiency PanPhylum Research Facility.
-Phyla working in different disciplines are able to co- ordinate their efforts, in order to produce new technological breakthroughs.
+Phyla working in different disciplines are able to co-ordinate their efforts, in order to produce new technological breakthroughs.
 The ConSentiency government generates additional income, by allowing human corporations to use the research facilities, on a